 The Many Forms of Bullying

-Bullying doesn’t have to verbal, and the rise of social media channels, including company chat platforms, offer a virtual way for bullies to create a hostile work environment for employees.
+Bullying doesn’t have to be verbal, and the rise of social media channels, including company chat platforms, offer a virtual way for bullies to create a hostile work environment for employees.
 Experts believe bullying generally comes from an overall poor workplace culture, and often stems from managers being afraid of failure.

 The WPI survey also found the majority of bullies hold management roles, but bullying can easily happen between workers or even from non-employees.
 Bullying behavior is often not reported out of fear or retaliation or an employee believing nothing will be done to correct the problem.